DolfeLive/POYIgMM/README.md

 the description can only go up to 103 characters,

-only three data types are currently supported with mod properties - Ints, floats and booleans.
+only four data types are currently supported with mod properties - Ints, floats, booleans and UnityEvents.

 ```cs
 using POKModManager;